- English

 Dr. Stephen Roddy of the Dept. of Digital Humanities and the Radical Humanities Lab will be presenting musical and technical works at the 5th IEEE Internet of Sounds Symposium.

-Dr. Stephen Roddy of the Dept. of Digital Humanities and the Radical Humanities Lab will be performing a new data-driven computer music composition entitled Noise for Waves and Grains at the 5th IEEE Internet of Sounds Symposium at L’Aquila this October.
+Dr. Stephen Roddy of the Dept. of Digital Humanities and the Radical Humanities Lab will be performing a new data-driven computer music composition entitled Noise for Waves and Grains for the concert series for the 5th IEEE Internet of Sounds Symposium to be held at the 10th Edition of the ElettroAQustica Festival, Conservatorio “A. Casella” of L'Aquilla, Italy this October.
 The piece uses sonification techniques to convert urban noise level data to sonic parameters.
 It reveals unexpected points of harmony across the dissonant signals that define contemporary urban life, asking us to reevaluate our culturally entrenched assumptions on the relationship between noise and music.

 For more on this story contact: